Texas has arrested thousands on trespassing charges at the border. Illegal crossings are still high. - The Boston Globe

-EAGLE PASS, Texas (AP) — Before settling in New York City like thousands of other migrants this year, Abdoul, a 32-year-old from West Africa, took an unexpected detour: Weeks in a remote Texas jail on local trespassing charges after crossing the U.S.-Mexico border.
+EAGLE PASS, Texas — Before settling in New York City like thousands of other migrants this year, Abdoul, a 32-year-old from West Africa, took an unexpected detour: weeks in a remote Texas jail on local trespassing charges after crossing the US-Mexico border.

 “I spent a lot of hours without sleeping, sitting on the floor,” said Abdoul, a political activist who fled Mauritania, fearing persecution.
 He spoke on the condition that his last name not be published for fear of jeopardizing his request for asylum.